mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/payment-submission-cards.en.md

 With all the information collected in the backend, send a POST with the necessary attributes to the endpoint [/v1/payments ](/developers/en/reference/payments/_payments/post) and execute the request or, if you prefer, send the information using our SDKs.

+> NOTE
+>
+> Important
+>
+> When executing the APIs mentioned in this documentation, you may come across the attribute `X-Idempotency-Key`.
+Filling it out is important to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 [[[
 ```php
 <?php